-BUSINESS CASUAL ATTIRE (e.g., skirts, dresses, slacks, blouses, collared shirts) is to be worn at all time when seeing clients or working in the clinic.
+BUSINESS CASUAL ATTIRE (e.g., skirts, dresses, slacks, blouses, collared shirts) is to be always worn when seeing clients or working in the clinic.

-- Tops/T-shirts should not contain pictures, designs or logos.
+- Tops/T-shirts should not contain pictures, designs, or logos.
 Plain, clean T-shirts may be worn if part of a professional ensemble. - Clothes should not be revealing or suggestive.
 Clothes must cover all undergarments and be of a length that covers the chest, stomach area, and lower back AT ALL TIMES (including when leaning over).
 Think, "shoulder to knees". - Self-Check: Stand up reach hands to the ceiling and bend and touch floor.
-If you show skin, you should change. - Skirts should be no shorter than a few inches above knee-level when the student is standing.
-A suggestion is that skirts should be no shorter than the tips of your fingers when standing. - Shoes are to be worn at all times while in Pomeroy Hall (including grad rooms). - Clothing must be clean and neat.
-Pulling an article of clothing from a backpack or locker minutes before a session that is dirty or disheveled does not give a professional presentation. - Attention to personal hygiene should ensure that one is clean and without offensive body odor or excessive perfume/fragranced products.
+If you show skin, you should change. - Skirts should be no shorter than an inch or less above knee-level when the student is standing. - Shoes are to be always worn while in Pomeroy Hall (including grad rooms). - Clothing must be clean and neat.
+Pulling an article of clothing from a backpack or locker minutes before a session that is dirty or disheveled does not give a professional presentation. - Attention to personal hygiene should ensure that one is clean and without offensive body odor or excessive perfume/fragranced products- scents can be triggering and/or clients can have negative responses to strong fragrances

 - Nametags will be ordered during orientation.
 Nametags should be worn so they are easily visible to the client.
-Observers and clinicians (both student and certified) must wear identification when working with clients, families or other professionals (teachers, SLPs) within the clinic. - Garments and physical appearance should never distract from the treatment process.
-The following are NOT considered appropriate when acting in a professional capacity: - Excessive jewelry and make-up should be avoided.
-All jewelry should be discreet and professional.
-Body piercings in the face and mouth must be removed prior to therapy sessions. - Earrings may include up to 3 earrings in each ear, but they must be conservative and not draw undue attention.
-Large earrings should be avoided if working with clients who may pull on the earrings. - Blue jeans or sweatpants - Shirts that expose bare shoulders such as halter tops or tops with spaghetti straps - Flip-flops, Teva's, sneakers, spike type heels, winter boots, or hiking boots - Shorts or very short skirts - Tattoos must be covered as much as possible. - Leggings are not appropriate unless under a proper length skirt or dress. - When observing, interviewing at off-site placements, or conducting hearing screenings, the student should follow the dress code of that facility.
+Observers and clinicians (both student and certified) must wear identification when working with clients, families, or other professionals (teachers, SLPs) within the clinic. - All jewelry should be discreet and professional. - Hats should be avoided in clinic unless for an extenuating circumstance - Consider keeping an extra set of clothes and/or blazer, cardigan available in your locker in clinic - Garments and physical appearance should never distract from the treatment process.
+The following are NOT considered appropriate when acting in a professional capacity: - Blue jeans, ripped jeans, distressed, frayed, heavily adorned, rolled up jeans, or sweatpants/athletic joggers - Shirts that expose bare shoulders such as halter tops, strapless tops, or tops with spaghetti straps - Flip-flops, athletic sandals, athletic/dirty sneakers, spike type heels, winter boots, or hiking boots-consider keeping a pair of "clinic" shoes in your locker - o Shorts or very short skirts - Leggings are not appropriate unless under a proper length skirt, tunic, or dress. - Clothing or accessories that express political views - When observing, interviewing at off-site placements, or conducting hearing screenings, the student should follow the dress code of that facility.
 When unsure of the dress code policy at another site, the student should err on the side of being conservative.